viper-010/Python_YT/17-For-Loops/Tutorial.md

 Here, we can see that the loop starts from 0 by default and increments at each iteration.

-But we can also loop over a specific range.
+### Example: we can also loop over a specific range.

-### Example
 ```python
 for k in range(4,9):
     print(k)